 The invitation letter will include an information leaflet about the vaccine.
 If you would like this leaflet in another language or format, these are also available to download from the NHS inform COVID-19 vaccine website (17 community languages including British Sign Language, as well as Audio, Easy Read and Large Print formats).

-Below you can find the Health Inequalities Impact Assessment for the Vaccination programme, as well as some easy read resources about preparing to get the vaccine.
+Below you can find our Q&A of frequently asked questions about the 12 to 15-year-olds vaccine rollout, the Inequalities Impact Assessment for the Vaccination programme, as well as some easy read resources about preparing to get the vaccine.